 In the UPSC CSE Mains, a total of 500 marks are allocated to the optional subject chosen by aspirants.
 Every optional subject has two papers, each of 250 marks which is Paper No. VI and VII in the Mains Tier of CSE.
 Out of a total of 1750 marks in the CSE Mains, 500 marks are allocated to the optional subject you choose.
 So, the significance of choosing the right optional subject is pretty evident.
 Join the premier IAS academy in Chennai to pursue your aspirations.

-In order to choose the ideal and highest-scoring optional subject for CSE Mains, aspirants need to go through the list of optional subjects provided below:
+In order to choose the ideal and highest-scoring optional subject for CSE Mains, aspirants need to go through the list of optional subjects and literature papers provided below:

 |S.No||List of Optional Subjects in UPSC|